frappe/erpnext_documentation/user/manual/en/setting-up/company-setup.md

 **A company is a legal entity made up of an association of people for carrying on a commercial or industrial enterprise.**

-In ERPNext, the first Company is created when an ERPNext account.
+In ERPNext, the first Company is created when an ERPNext account is set up.
 For each Company, you can set a domain as manufacturing, retail, or services depending on the nature of your business activity.

 If you have more than one company, you can add them from: